-- (a) If the supervisor/co-supervisor, in consultation with the dean before or after the degree has been awarded and subsequent to consultation with the Registrar and on the recommendation of the academic head of department - grants written authorisation for publication of a research essay, the following particulars must be stated on the title page: - (b) This publication is based on research conducted under the supervision of ......, in partial/complete fulfilment of the requirements for the Postgraduate Diploma ....... in the Faculty of ....... at the University of the Free State, and is published with the necessary approval." - (c) Copyright of students' scripts (research essays, mini-dissertations, dissertations, theses, etc.) vests in the UFS.
+- (a) If the supervisor/co-supervisor31, in consultation with the dean before or after the degree has been awarded and subsequent to consultation with the Registrar and on the recommendation of the academic head of department grants written authorisation for publication of a research essay, the following particulars must be stated on the title page: - (b) This publication is based on research conducted under the supervision of, in partial/complete fulfilment of the requirements for the Postgraduate Diploma in the Faculty of at the University of the Free State, and is published with the necessary approval." - (c) Copyright of students' scripts (research essays, mini-dissertations, dissertations, theses, etc.) vests in the UFS.
 The UFS encourages the publication of derivative works of such scripts, preferably in subsidy-bearing publications.
 Copyright (including associated risks and benefits) of derivative works of scripts shall vest in the student.
-However, the prior approval of the UFS Directorate of Research Development is required in the three cases below: - (i) Contract research: The publication of derivatives of scripts that were developed as part of contract research conducted by the UFS may be subject to certain contractual conditions. - (ii) Patents: Some scripts may contain patentable or protectable subject matter with potential commercial benefits. - (iv) Legislative requirements: The National Environmental Management: Biodiversity Act (No. 10 of 2004) or the Intellectual Property Rights from Publicly Financed Research and Development Act (No. 51 of 2008) may impose limitations upon the UFS to grant certain rights to students. - A30-A39 Reserved for potential future additions.
+However, the prior approval of the UFS Directorate of Research Development is required in the three cases below: - (i) Contract research: The publication of derivatives of scripts that were developed as part of contract research conducted by the UFS may be subject to certain contractual conditions. - (ii) Patents: Some scripts may contain patentable or protectable subject matter with potential commercial benefits.